danigb/music-scale/README.md

 ## Install

+#### Node

 Install via npm: `npm i --save music-scale` and require it.

+#### Browsers

-For browsers use browserify, webpack or a similar tool.
+Currently there's no distribution for browsers, but is planned.
+You can use browserify, webpack or a similar tool to create one.

 ## Usage